-- 6.10.
-An Equality Impact Assessment (EQIA) 10 of the impact of your proposed project should be completed.
+- 6.9.
+If the completion of an Access Statement has been, or is required to be, completed as part of the project, then a copy of this should be included with your Application. - 6.9.1.
+The Fund Management Group may also request the completion of an Access Statement if it is required for project evaluation. - 6.10.
+An Equality Impact Assessment (EQIA) of the impact of your proposed project should be completed.
 You can use your own template or use the example at Appendix C. - 6.10.1.
 The EQIA is undertaken in accordance with Section 5 of the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012. - 6.10.2.
 It is also a requirement of Section 4.0.1 of Scottish Building Standards.
 Section 11 details applicable legislation. - 6.11.
 There is a requirement for 3 quotes to be sought or an explanation of an equivalent or best practice procurement system in place describing how this ensures value for money. - 6.12.
 If supplementary information is requested, a response will be required within a specified timescale. - 6.12.1.
 If no response is received, including any request to extend this timescale, this will result in the closure of your application.